isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/publishing-benchmarks-on-cloud.md

 ### Custom

-    - Map size under test: 400 topics
+    - Map size under test: 300 topics
-    - Time Taken for publishing: 4 minutes
+    - Time Taken for publishing: 5 minutes
     - Published using MicroService: No

+>[!NOTE]
+>
+> Custom publishing depends entirely on customer's own transformation.
+Therefore we have not tested it with very large maps.